cvxgrp/simulator/README.md

 ## The dirty path

 Some may know the positions they want to enter for eternity.
 Running through a loop is rather non-pythonic waste of time in such a case.
-It is possible to completely bypass this step by submitting a frame of positions together with a frame of prices when we create the portfolio object.
+It is possible to completely bypass this step by submitting a frame of positions together with a frame of prices when creating the portfolio object.

 ## Poetry

-We assume you share already the love for Poetry.
+We assume you share already the love for [Poetry](https://python-poetry.org).
 Once you have installed poetry you can perform

 ```bash
 poetry install